How Much FAFSA Money Will I Get?

 Grants

 Unlike loans, grants are free money to put toward your education that does not have to be paid back.
 After completing the FAFSA, students with proven financial need may receive aid in the form of a Federal Supplemental Educational Opportunity Grant or Pell Grant.
 Opportunity grants are allocated based on need, other aid awarded, and college budgets.
-Pell Grants change annually but can be as high as $7,395 for the 2023-2024 academic year.
+Pell Grants change annually but the maximum award for the 2025–26 academic year is $7,395.

 Work-Study